Characters: Iron Man Films

 - Man Child: At times Stark looks more like a child building with legos than an adult saving the world.
 Considering that he built his first AI at just seven, he really hasn't grown out of revolutionising technology by playing with toys!

-- Motor Mouth: The man never.
-Shuts.
-Up.
-Particularly in The Avengers.
+- Motor Mouth: The man never shuts up.
 Pepper has the singular ability to hold a conversation with him by talking right over him without pause and listening at the same time, otherwise she'd never get a word in edgewise.

 - Narcissist: "Textbook...narcissism?" (sees Fury's expression) "Agreed."